 Whole Life Insurance

 Unlike term life insurance, whole life insurance is permanent life insurance that does not expire.
 It provides a set amount of coverage for the rest of your life.
-Whole life insurance does offer lifetime coverage at a set premium, and it offers a cash value which you can borrow against.
+Whole life insurance does offer lifetime coverage at a set premium, and it offers a cash value that you can borrow against.

 Whole life insurance, however, is generally the most expensive option.
 Because of this, it’s not a good value for people who are older or in poor health because of the more expensive premiums.